Do Robo Advisors Beat The Market?

 Evaluating Robo Advisor performance is difficult because there are vast differences between advisors.
 For instance, different advisors keep different levels of the customer’s money in cash.

 Notably, Charles Schwab’s Intelligent Portfolios keep 6% of a customer’s investment in cash.
 To explain, a high level of cash lowers the exposure to market losses.
 Unfortunately, a high percentage of cash increases the exposure to inflation and reduces potential market gains.

 On the other hand, most Robo Advisors keep less of a client’s money as cash.
-In addition, some Robo Advisors could allow you to choose the level of funds in cash.
+Also, some Robo Advisors could allow you to choose the level of funds in cash.

 For instance, cash is a poor investment for a younger person saving for retirement or an individual with a high income.
-However, cash is a good investment for a person with a limited income, such as a retiree.
+However, cash is a good investment for a person with a limited income, such as retirees.

 Uniquely the speed at which a Robo Advisor follows the market can help you make more money.
-For instance, a Robo Advisor can quickly sell stocks or funds ahead of a loss or buy right after a drop in price.
+For instance, a Robo Advisor can quickly sell stocks or funds ahead of a loss or buy right after a price drop.
 In fact, Robo Advisor will instantly react to market trends.

 The advantage of a quick reaction is that losses can be prevented.
 The disadvantage is that Robo Advisors’ decisions could be based on short term trends.
 For example, a Robo Advisor could sell a stock when a price drop is temporary.

 Finally, Robo Advisors can implement complex and hard-to-understand strategies like tax-loss harvesting.
 In fact, Robo Advisors can allow ordinary people to take advantage of sophisticated investment strategies formerly reserved for hedge funds or investment bankers.